Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 * *N/A*

 **Improvemnts**
-* Increased the time between taking damage from the Curse effect from 3 to 9 sec
+* Redesigned the "Curse" effect
+* Eternal Curse damage is now dealt once every 1 min
+* Eternal Curse damage has been increased to 6 damage
 * Reduced the chance of a cursed castle appearing
 * Removed checking for new versions on unstable versions of the mod